jbosstm/quickstart/TXFramework/restat-simple/README.md

 When running the `org.jboss.narayana.quickstarts.restat#clientDrivenCommitTest()` method, the following steps occur:

-1. The REST-AT coordinator is invoked to begine a new REST-AT transaction.
+1. The REST-AT coordinator is invoked to begin a new REST-AT transaction (AT).
 2. An operation on a REST-AT enabled service is invoked by the client.
-3. The client side interceptor inserts the transaction id into the outgoing request.
+3. The client side interceptor inserts the transaction URL into the outgoing request.
-4. When the service receives the request, an interceptor inspects the REST-AT transaction id and enlists a participant with the REST-AT coordinator.
+4. When the service receives the request, an interceptor inspects the REST-AT transaction url and enlists a participant with the REST-AT coordinator.
 This allows the Web Service logic to respond to protocol events, such as Commit and Rollback, via the @Prepare, @Commit and @Rollback annotated methods on the service.
 5. The service operation is invoked.
 In this case, a booking is made with the restaurant.
 6. The client can then decide to commit or rollback the AT.
 If the client decides to commit, the coordinator will begin the 2PC protocol.
 If the participant decides to rollback, all participants will be told to rollback.